Guidelines for Research Ethics in the Social Sciences and the Humanities

 In the report, it was important to clarify the relation between research ethics and legal acts concerning the protection of personal data.
 Part of the background on this issue was ‘Prosjekt Metropolitt’ (‘Project Metropolis’) in the 1960’s, in which personal data from pupils were used in longitudinal studies without consent from the children and their parents.
 In the 1970’s, ‘Gro-saken’ (‘the Gro affair’) led to a debate about research-based abuse of vulnerable children in institutions.
 In 1978, Norway introduced a new law on public registers that also established the legal basis for the processing of personal data in research; the Norwegian Data Protection Authority was established in the same year.
 It was also suggested that a research ethics council for social sciences should be established.[48]
 Thus, research ethics was institutionalised prior to the legal regulation, and in 1990 research ethics in Norway was formalised in three national committees, with NESH covering both the social sciences and the humanities.

 The institutionalisation of research ethics in Norway also evolved through interaction with international development.
 The Belmont report (1979) served as a joint starting point for research on human beings, emphasising fundamental principles such as respect, benevolence, and justice.
-Since 2007, the World Conferences for Research Integrity (WCRI) have also developed various guidelines for interdisciplinary research and international collaboration.[46]
-The European Commission recently developed The European Code of Conduct for Research Integrity (2017), which applies to all research funded by Horizon Europe.[47]
+Since 2007, the World Conferences for Research Integrity (WCRI) have also developed various guidelines for interdisciplinary research and international collaboration.[49]
+The European Commission recently developed the European Code of Conduct for Research Integrity (2023), which applies to all research funded by Horizon Europe.[50]
 These international resources may be of use in international and interdisciplinary collaboration.

 Ethical guidelines and legal acts